-PowerBridge’s flagship project – the Neptune Regional Transmission System – was completed in 2007 and is operating successfully.
-Hudson, a second undersea transmission project is under construction, while West Point and GreenLine are in development.
-In addition, PowerBridge is selectively evaluating a portfolio of potential energy and infrastructure projects, including both transmission and terrestrial and offshore wind, that are an appropriate fit for our capabilities and expertise.
+PowerBridge’s flagship projects are the Neptune Regional Transmission System, completed in 2007, and the Hudson Transmission Project, completed in 2013.
+Both are underwater cable projects that were completed on budget and ahead of schedule.
+Two other underwater cable projects, West Point and GreenLine, are in development.
+In addition, PowerBridge is selectively evaluating a portfolio of potential energy and infrastructure projects that are an appropriate fit for our capabilities and expertise.

 The Neptune Project is a 660-MW (500 kV) high-voltage, direct current (HVDC) submarine electric transmission cable, completed in 2007, that connects power generation resources in the PJM system to electricity consumers on Long Island.
 The cable extends from the First Energy substation in Sayreville, New Jersey to the Long Island Power Authority Newbridge Road substation in Levittown, Long Island, a distance of 65 miles.